01 // Diagnostic Artifact Diagnostic only

 Debugging or fixing code Live incident investigation Technical root-cause analysis Security or compliance audits Architecture implementation Delivery ownership Open-ended advisory without scope

 I do not take engagements outside these boundaries.
-If the issue is primarily technical, already understood, or not credibly diagnosable from available evidence, I will say so at fit assessment.
+If the problem is primarily technical, already understood at the structural layer, or not credibly diagnosable from available evidence, I will say so at fit assessment rather than deliver work that would not hold under scrutiny.

 how to start